Designing information architecture for over a century of reported case law.

 Designed the platform.
 Then coded it to production.

 This wasn't a handoff project.
-I designed the system, then pushed front-end code to production: page redesigns, component library, email templates, and efficiency improvements.
+I designed the system, then pushed front-end code to production: page redesigns, design system with Storybook, and efficiency improvements.
 Design-to-code ownership meant faster iteration and fewer translation losses.

 Full Platform Redesign